- Little V. West - Chair

 - Ahdohny Routheni - Secretary

-- Pay O'Connell - Chairman of Public Regulation Commission
+- Pat O'Connell - Chairman of Public Regulation Commission

 - Joseph Cotton - State NAACP